Buffalo Bill's: Final years and closure

-Buffalo Bill's closed on March 17, 2020, due to the COVID-19 pandemic in Nevada.
+Buffalo Bill's closed on March 17, 2020, due to the COVID-19 pandemic.
 It underwent renovations, which included restaurant upgrades and new slot machines, before re–opening on December 23, 2022.
 However, when the property re–opened, the roller coaster and log flume did not re–open again due to Clark County regulations.

 Following a decline in business around the Primm area, it was announced that the hotel and casino would close again on July 7, 2025, with the property only operating on special events.

 Bonnie and Clyde's death car

-The automobile in which Bonnie and Clyde were killed is on display at Buffalo Bill’s.
+The automobile in which Bonnie and Clyde were killed was on display at Buffalo Bill’s.
 It was previously on display at Whiskey Pete's until the COVID-19 pandemic.
 In the 1990s, the vehicle was exhibited for several years at Primm Valley Resort and Terrible's Gold Ranch Casino in Verdi before being returned to Whiskey Pete's in July 2011.
-It was then moved back to Primm Valley Resort briefly before being moved to Buffalo Bill's in late 2022, where it resided until 2025 when it was moved back to Primm Valley Resorts after the closure of Buffalo BIll's.
+It was then moved back to Primm Valley Resort briefly before being moved to Buffalo Bill's in late 2022, where it resided until 2025 when it was moved back to Primm Valley Resorts after the closure of Buffalo Bill's.

 Tram to Primm Valley

 A tram linked Buffalo Bill's to nearby Primm Valley Resort.
 The multi-car tram was designed by Schwager-Davis to their UniTrak standard.
 Despite its name, the tram actually ran on two guideways.
 Each car accommodated 24 people; the four-car trains seated 96 people with no standees.
 The system transported 2,200 people, per hour, per direction (pphpd).
 An attendant supervised each tram, although the tram was controlled by a computer.

-After disembarking at the Primm Valley Resort station, passengers could connect to a free single-car tram across I-15 to Whiskey Pete's, although the connection takes a walk across the entire hotel.
+After disembarking at the Primm Valley Resort station, passengers could connect to a free single-car tram across I-15 to Whiskey Pete's.
 Both services have not run since the mid 2010's.